dkandalov/dkandalov.github.io/micro-blog.md

 ---

 #### 2024/11/26
 I'm pretty sure I can see #IntelliJ "Run to Cursor" not working in #Kotlin (i.e. the debugger doesn't stop on the line) if I do it across a couple of coroutines and callbacks, but it works if I do it one coroutine boundary at a time.
 My expectation: it's a coroutine thing with a good reason why it's not working and/or a 7-year-old bug 😬 Should/can I be bothered debugging the debugger?
+(And, of course, starting a sentence with "pretty sure" is a big warning sign...
+It could be me getting it all wrong.)

 #### 2024/11/25
 It's one of those freediving into #IntelliJ processing of key events days (trying to fix <https://github.com/dkandalov/ijkl-shortcuts-plugin>).
 If you wonder how much code it takes to handle a single key press, you might enjoy skimming [IdeKeyEventDispatcher#dispatchKeyEvent](https://github.com/JetBrains/intellij-community/blob/55a5cc91f5d13eb0df2cd12d74c677b9b6a2f6c6/platform/platform-impl/src/com/intellij/openapi/keymap/impl/IdeKeyEventDispatcher.kt#L211) and [IdeEventQueue#dispatchEvent](https://github.com/JetBrains/intellij-community/blob/839bf0cf90bf61633db7e56923ff9cb900538531/platform/platform-impl/src/com/intellij/ide/IdeEventQueue.kt#L241).